Choose Data Analytics at UW-Stevens Point

 and analyze big data to make effective decisions.

-To address these workplace needs, the University of Wisconsin-Stevens Point has launched a new undergraduate degree program in data analytics, beginning fall 2016.
+To address these workplace needs, the University of Wisconsin-Stevens Point launched a new undergraduate degree program in data analytics in 2016.
 The curriculum integrates fields of business, computer science, economics, geography information systems, mathematics and statistics.
 It will be led by Sentry Insurance Endowed Chairs in Computational Analytics (Department of Computing and New Media Technologies) and Business Analytics (School of Business and Economics).

 Career opportunities in Data Analytics